vishalvisd/React-ComboBoxWithInput/README.md

 # React-ComboBoxWithInput

-React component that lets you select from a listed option like in drop down list or combo box as well as entering a value like an input box.
+React component that lets you select from a listed option like in drop down list or combo box as well as by entering a value, like an input box.

 - Modify look with custom styles using the different classnames (inspect dom for the classnames)
 -  list options can be in either of the two forms